litProgTypst/publisher/styles/lpitYaml.md

 This YAML file is a dictionary containing the keys:

+ - **docOrderPriority** provides a numerical priority used to sort the document order prior to rendering the table of contents.
+Lower numbers have higher priority.
+The default priority is 0.

  - **doc** contains the subkeys:
    - **id** provides the unique document id.
    - **name** provides the name of the base document file.